Utah latest state to legalize medical pot, expand Medicaid

 “We’ve got a mandate from the public,” said Matt Slonaker, executive director of the Utah Health Policy Project.
 His group supported the plan to provide health care coverage to an estimated 150,000 of the state’s low-income residents.

-Most of those people work, but don’t have access to health insurance through their jobs, often because they are part-time, said advocate RyLee Curtis.
+Most of those people work, but they don’t have access to health insurance through their jobs, often because they are part-time, advocate RyLee Curtis said.

 “This has been six years in the making, so it’s exciting to finally be able to tell people they can access the health care they’ve been waiting so long for,” she said.